Wrecking Ball (Overwatch): Appearances

-Reception
+Critical reception

 Reception to Wrecking Ball was mixed.
 Due to the game's storyline, players assumed the character would be a monkey companion to Winston, based on his scientific facility's backstory.
 Austen Goslin of Polygon felt the character was disappointing upon release.
 While he noted he didn't dislike the character and felt the design was fantastic, Blizzard's approach to his reveal, primarily due to a lack of proper buildup, made the character not "feel properly foreshadowed or new and interesting".
 The problem in Goslin's eyes was further exasperated by the lack of connection Hammond had with the main story, and despite the connections to Winston the character felt "ancillary at best", a steady decline from the quality of characters Blizzard had introduced in the game prior.
 Other outlets and players complained that the character had been added to the game before a black woman had, leading to them questioning Blizzard's stated commitment to character diversity.

 Many players and media outlets complained about the name choice of "Wrecking Ball", preferring "Hammond" instead, which is shorter and easier to use in callouts.
 However, Goodman stated that Blizzard would be unlikely to change the name, as the lore established that Hammond would want to keep the name "Wrecking Ball".

 Due to the character's unique design, Ali Jones of PCGamesN noted player's experimenting with a custom game type in which they race in his "wrecking ball" mode to see who could traverse the game's levels the fastest.
 PC Gamer described the character as the game's most inventive.